 Elements that seem particularly GTA 5-like include the driving sections.
 Ubisoft partnered with the Ubisoft Reflections studio, responsible for the Driver series, to influence Watch Dogs.
 Watch Dogs actually features over 65 vehicles each built using a top physics and handling engine.

-There has yet to be any playable game demoes at any trade shows in 2013, but there have been several Watch Dogs gameplay trailers released by Ubisoft, which you can enjoy below.
+There has yet to be any playable game demoes at gaming trade shows, but there have been several Watch Dogs gameplay trailers released by Ubisoft, which you can enjoy below.

 Out of Control gameplay trailer: